petergpython/standardizeTaxa/README.md

-# standardizetaxa - check a list against a source of taxa and return the accepted taxa
+# standardizetaxa - check a list of plant taxa against a source with a taxonomic backbone and return the accepted taxa

 # How to use it
 Run function standardize:  standardize(input_pandas_dataframe, threshold = 0.8)